This easy to make and freeze pear butter recipe provides a smooth, delicious, and tasty alternative to applesauce.

 - Let the jars stand at room temperature for an hour.

-- If you’d like to freeze the jam, refrigerate it for three weeks, then pop the jars into the freezer.
+- If you’d like to freeze the jam, first refrigerate it to thicken it.
+Then pop the jars into the freezer.
 It keeps for up to a year.
 Defrost as needed, enjoy, and place opened containers back in the refrigerator.